Take-Two's holiday sales forecast hit by rising competition

 For the full year, the company raised its adjusted revenue forecast between $2.75 billion and $2.85 billion, compared to estimates of $2.80 billion.

-The forecast comes at a time when console-based game franchises are competing with mobile-based, free-to-play games with engaging formats, which are challenging the dominance of traditional publishers like Take-Two and its rivals Activision Blizzard Inc (ATVI.O) and Electronic Arts Inc (EA.O).
+The forecast comes at a time when console-based game franchises are competing with mobile-based, free-to-play games with engaging formats, which are challenging the dominance of traditional publishers like Take-Two and its rivals Activision Blizzard Inc and Electronic Arts Inc.

 The tepid forecast overshadowed a better-than-expected second quarter adjusted revenue, boosted by the success of its flagship basketball game “NBA 2K20”, “Borderlands 3” and “Red Dead Redemption 2”.